 From a nutrition aspect, the software also allows us to benchmark nutritional targets, which means we can see how the figures change when ingredients are swapped, which is an important aspect as the menus change each term to reflect seasonal availability.

-The software solution uses the nutritional guidelines that are attached to the School Food Standards.
-The standards are mandatory and are designed to make it easier for school cooks and caters to create imaginative, flexible and nutritious menus.
+Ensuring all dishes adhere to the School Food Standards is mandatory, they are designed to make it easier for school cooks and caters to create imaginative, flexible and nutritious menus.
 Eating in school should be a pleasurable experience, which is why our Executive Development Chef for Education, Lee Brimble, develops the school compliant menus which are not only nutritious but dishes that children will enjoy.
 Variation of dishes is key to enjoyment which is why new menus are released three times a year, this means we can also procure the best seasonal ingredients.

 Food refusal is also a complicated challenge when it comes to providing school children nutritional food, but also a very common and normal stage in a child’s development.
 Children commonly refuse to eat foods which may have an unusual appearance, texture or colour if they are not familiar with it.